exercism/javascript/exercises/concept/elyses-transformative-enchantments/.docs/introduction.md

 - a positive number if the first argument should be sorted after the second
 - `0` if the order of the elements should stay the same

-Here an example how to use a custom comparison function can be used to sort an array of objects.
+Here is an example of how to use a custom comparison function can be used to sort an array of objects.

 ```javascript
 const arr = [